 Eating a leisurely Italian meal is one of the pleasures of traveling in Italy!
 Italians take food very seriously.
-Each region, and sometimes even a city, will have regional specialties that they are very proud of.
+Each region, and sometimes even a city (like Rome), will have regional specialties that they are very proud of.
 Your experience might be enhanced by telling your waiter that you want to try the specialties.
 Understanding how Italians traditionally eat will help you get the most out of your travel experience.

 The Italian Menu

 Traditional Italian menus have five sections.
 A full meal usually consists of an appetizer, first course, and a second course with a side dish.
 It's not necessary to order from every course, but usually, people order at least two courses.
 Traditional meals may last one or two hours or even longer.
 Italians often go out for a long Sunday lunch with their families and restaurants will be lively.
 It's a good chance to experience Italian culture.

 Antipasti come before the main meal.
 One choice will usually be a plate of the local cold cuts and there will probably be some regional specialties.
 Sometimes you can order an antipasto misto and get a variety of dishes.
 This is usually fun and can be more food than you'd expect for the price!
 In the south, there are some restaurants that have an antipasto buffet where you can select your own appetizers.